-Take the imagery of Tuscany (without the crowds) and combine it with a family-friendly biking and hiking trail that meanders through various villages offering comfortable accommodations and fantastic culinary delicacies, and you have Croatia’s Parenzana Trail in a nutshell.
+Take the imagery of Tuscany (without the crowds) and combine it with a family-friendly biking and hiking trail that meanders through various villages offering comfortable accommodations and fantastic culinary delicacies, and you have Croatia’s Parenzana Trail travel fun in a nutshell.

 The 123 kilometer (approximately 77 mile) biking and hiking trail’s history is quite comical.
 Originally built as a train rail line that transported goods and passengers throughout the region of Istria to and from the Italian port of Trieste, the slow train operated from 1902 to 1935.

 It was such a slow train that it was said “people would hear its whistle, go home to change clothes and still be on time for the train’s arrival into the village.”

 Eventually, the train stopped running due to declining revenue and because road transport was faster and less expensive.
 The train tracks were left in place until Benito Mussolini decided to have them removed and placed on a ship bound for Ethiopia (considered a wartime prize for its mineral resources).
 However, the ship sank at sea, so no one had a train line in the end.